limansky/limansky_me/posts/2016-07-20-Scala-type-variance-and-Java-collections.md

 This function has a required result type (`java.util.List[Message]`) and takes a `Seq[Message]` as an argument.
-But the Scala `List` is derived from `Seq`, so we can pass the List to the places where Seq is required.
-And, because `Seq` type parameter is covariant `List[ScalaMessage]` inherits `Seq[Message]`, and it can be passed to the `seqAsJavaList[Message]`.
+But the Scala `List` is derived from `Seq`, so we can pass the List to the places where Seq is required.  `Seq` type parameter is covariant and because of that `List[ScalaMessage]` inherits `Seq[Message]`, and it can be passed to the `seqAsJavaList[Message]`.

 Now let's check the `JavaConverters` method, to understand why it doesn't work.
-This class use another type of Scala implicit conversions.
-When Scala compiler finds a method call of unknown method it tries to find a implicit conversion which will return a type with such method.
+This class uses another type of Scala implicit conversions.
+When the Scala compiler finds a method call of unknown method it tries to find an implicit conversion which will return a type with this method.
-In our case following implicit conversion is working:
+In our case following implicit conversion is used:

 ```Scala
 implicit def seqAsJavaListConverter[A](b : Seq[A]): AsJava[java.util.List[A]]